sorennelson/CS5350-MachineLearning/DecisionTree/README.md

 # Decision Tree
-This is a Decision Tree learning algorithm for two evaluation tasks.
+This is an ID3 Decision Tree learning algorithm for two evaluation tasks.
 There are three types of purity used: Entropy, Majority Error, and Gini Index.
 ## Car
 The dataset is from the [UCI repository](https://archive.ics.uci.edu/ml/datasets/car+evaluation).
 In this task, we have 6 car attributes, and the label is the evaluation of the car.
 There are 1000 training examples and 728 test examples.
 #### Attributes and Labels